 For those who would like to take advantage of the sunshine, Minnehaha Regional Park offers the perfect place to play, thanks to its 53-foot waterfall, Minnehaha Falls; Minnehaha Falls Pergola Garden; picnic tables; a wading pool; and a playground.

-Where to Stay in Minneapolis
+Where to Stay in Minneapolis in August

 Directly across the street from the Mall of America, Country Inn and Suites by Radisson, Bloomington at Mall of America is ideally situated for a family vacation.
 Kids will also love the on-site pool, free cookies, and complimentary waffles.